Skip to content

 This page covers how to attach and use ERS (error reporting system) handlers on a logger.

 For background on ERS streams and routing, see Concepts.
 For the LogHandlerConf routing API, see Routing messages to specific handlers.
+For the definition of the handler itself as well as how it can be used, see How to use handlers and filters.

 Configuring ERS handlers on an existing logger